-probability that the program's graft or patient survival hazard ratio is greater than 1.75.
-This "tier" in the proposed OPTN outcomes review system is referred to as "Expanded Program Performance Review Tier 1" (Figures 2 and 3).
-Along with increasing the hazard ratio threshold that prompts automatic MPSC review, the MPSC's response to the programs identified in this tier will also change.
-Programs with graft or patient survival hazard ratios that are above the proposed threshold will go through an expanded review that is commonly reserved currently for programs that remain under MPSC review for an extended period of time (usually longer than a year).
-With this approach, the MPSC hopes it will be able to better identify those programs having real difficulties with their transplant outcomes, and that it will be able to help those programs more quickly discover and address the root of those issues.
+higher true-positive rate.
+Specifically, in a plot of observed hazard ratio versus the expected number of events, the proposed hazard ratio threshold to prompt automatic MPSC review would have been defined by a greater than 60% probability that the program's graft or patient survival hazard ratio is greater than 1.75.
+This "tier" in the proposed OPTN outcomes review system was referred to as "Expanded Program Performance Review Tier 1" (Figures 2 and 3).
+Along with increasing the hazard ratio threshold that prompts automatic MPSC review, the MPSC's response to the programs identified in this tier would have also changed.
+Programs with graft or patient survival hazard ratios that were above the proposed threshold would have gone through an expanded review that is commonly reserved currently for programs that remain under MPSC review for an extended period of time (usually longer than a year).
+With this approach, the MPSC hoped it would be able to better identify those programs more quickly discover and address the root of those issues.

-This proposal also introduces two other review tiers to identify programs that have observed more events than expected via the methodology used by the OPTN to evaluate program performance.
+This proposal also introduced two other review tiers to identify programs that have observed more events than expected via the methodology used by the OPTN to evaluate program performance.
 These new tiers include programs that have observed hazard ratios greater than 1.00, but that are not included in Expanded Program Performance Review Tier 1.
-"Routine Program Review Tier 2" is defined by a greater than 60% probability that the hazard ratio is greater than 1.25, and the program is not included in Expanded Program Performance Review Tier 1.
-"Routine Program Review Tier 3" is defined by a hazard ratio that is greater than 1.0, and the program is not included in Expanded Program Performance Review Tier 2.
-The final tier introduced in this proposal, "As Expected or Better Tier 4," is defined by an observed hazard ratio of 1.0 or less.
+"Routine Program Review Tier 2" was defined by a greater than 60% probability that the hazard ratio is greater than 1.25, and the program was not included in Expanded Program Performance Review Tier 1.
+"Routine Program Review Tier 3" was defined by a hazard ratio that is greater than 1.0, and the program was not included in Expanded Program Performance Review Tier 1.
+"Routine Program Review Tier 3" was defined by a hazard ratio that is greater than 1.0, and the program was not included in Expanded Program Performance Review Tier 1 or Routine Program Review Tier 2.
+The final tier introduced in this proposal, "As Expected or Better Tier 4," was defined by an observed hazard ratio of 1.0 or less.

-Programs included in Routine Program Review Tier 2 and Routine Program Review Tier 3 will not be automatically reviewed; rather, these programs will only be reviewed by the MPSC if randomly selected.
-Of those programs in each tier, 50 percent in Routine Program Review Tier 2 and 10 percent in Routine Program Review Tier 3 will be randomly selected for MPSC review.
-Programs included in As Expected or Better Tier 4 will not prompt an MPSC review.
+Programs included in Routine Program Review Tier 2 and Routine Program Review Tier 3 would not have been automatically reviewed; rather, these programs would only have been reviewed by the MPSC if randomly selected.
+Of those programs in each tier, 50 percent in Routine Program Review Tier 2 and 10 percent in Routine Program Review Tier 3 would have been randomly selected for MPSC review.
+Programs included in As Expected or Better Tier 4 would not have prompted an MPSC review.
 Figure 2 illustrates the MPSC review space for each of these four tiers and Figure 3 illustrates the MPSC review space for Tiers 1-3, with programs in the As Expected or Better Tier 4 not shown (but represented as those below 1 on the y-axis) for the sake of simplicity and to focus on the details included in the top three tiers.
-In these figures, the y-axis represented the program's observed hazard ratio and the x-axis represents the program's number of expected graft loss events; "x" represents an expanded program performance review; "+" represents a routine program review; and "o" represents programs that would not be reviewed through this system.
+In these figures, the y-axis represents the program review; and "o" represents an expanded program performance review; "+" represents a routine program review; and "o" represents programs that would not be reviewed through this system.
 Please note that there are a few programs shown with a "+" in tier 4; this happens because the figure displays results for the graft survival outcome and these programs had higher levels of underperformance for patient survival.
-In these few instances, the patient survival outcomes caused their program component to receive a higher-level review.
+In these few instances, the patient survival outcomes would have caused their program component to receive a higher-level review.